fortify-presales/PowerShellForFOD/USAGE.md

 attributes you want to set for the application.
 Note: some attributes are mandatory and values will need to be provided - you can check which attributes are mandatory using `Get-FODAttributes -Filter 'isRequired:True'`.

-An example of creating attributes and an application is shown in the following:
+An example of creating attributes and a new application is shown in the following:

 ```Powershell
 # Create any AttributeObjects first - some might be mandatory